robkerr1992/twilio-hook/README.md

 #Twilio Hook
 ###Description
-A quick solution to verifying and handling incoming Twilio Webhook requests.
+A quick solution for exposing URL for Twilio to route requests to.

 ###Installation